What Is EOS?

 Roadmap, Team, and Community

-The EOS project is being developed by a company called Block.one, led by Dan Larimer (co-founder of both Bitshares and Steemit) and Brendan Bloomer.
+The EOS project was created by a company called Block.one.
+The company is led by Dan Larimer (co-founder of both Bitshares and Steemit) and Brendan Bloomer.
 Both provide some serious experience in the crypto world and have been publicly active in promoting the technology as a whole in addition to their own projects.

-The community behind EOS is vibrant and global, with a lot love from investors and contributors alike.
+The community behind EOS is vibrant and global, with a lot of love from investors and contributors alike.
 Meetups are common, art is being created, the Telegram group is active, and more communities can be found on Facebook, Twitter, and Steemit.